 If you want a career helping people or contributing to the health of a community, you might want to consider becoming a licensed social worker.
 The requirements for becoming a state licensed social worker vary but typically include having a Master of Social Work (MSW) degree.
 Read on to learn more about the requirements to become a licensed social worker.
-Schools offering Social Work degrees can also be found in these popular choices.
+Schools offering Addictions & Social Work degrees can also be found in these popular choices.

 Social Worker Licensing Requirements

 According to the U.S. Bureau of Labor Statistics (BLS), social workers typically need to be licensed, certified or registered in order to work; however, the regulations concerning licensing and the names of credentials conferred vary quite a bit from state to state.
 In general, you must meet a state's education and experience requirements.
 Most states also require that you take a national examination administered by the Association of Social Work Boards (ASWB) in addition to a state jurisprudence exam.

 For instance, if you're applying to become licensed social worker (LSW) in Minnesota, you must have earned a Master of Social Work (MSW) from a program accredited by the Council on Social Work Education (CSWE) and meet supervised practice requirements.
 You must also achieve a passing score on the ASWB's national social work licensure examination.

 Master of Social Work Degree